This list will be updated with useful questions as time goes on.

 Yes, given that there are good reasons why you cannot make your artifact publicly available.
 To inform readers of the unavailability, the reason will be given on the web page of the article.

 Why do we need to use Zenodo for the Available badge?
 Why not GitHub?

 Commercial repositories are unreliable in that there is no guarantee the evaluated artifact will remain available indefinitely.
 Users can delete public repositories or their accounts.
 And in addition to universities deleting departmental URLs over time, hosting companies also sometimes simply delete data.
-If your artifact is already available as a GitHub release, you can automatically let Zenodo a Zenodo entity from the release.
+If your artifact is already available as a GitHub release, you can let Zenodo create a Zenodo entity automatically from the release.

 Reviewers identified things to fix in documentation or scripts for our artifact, and we’d prefer to publish the fixed version.
 Can we submit the improved version for the Available badge?

 Can I get the Available badge without submitting an artifact for artifact evaluation?
 I’m still making the thing available!